 Sl.
-No. Preceding Amount Balance Amount Amount spent in the Amount trai nsferred to Amount remaining to Deficiency, if any Financial transferred to in unspent CSR reporting Financial a fund specified under Schedule VII as per Schedule VII as per financial years be spent in succeeding Year Unspent CSR Account under Year (₹ in Crores) Account under section 135 (6) section 135(6), if any.
-(6), if any. (₹ in Crores) section 135 (6) (₹ in Crores) Amount Date of (₹ in Crores) (₹ In Crores) transfer NΔ -
+No. Preceding Financial Year Amount transferred to Unspent CSR Account under Balance Amount in unspent CSR Account under section 135 (6) Amount spent in the reporting Financial Year (₹ in Crores) Amount transferred to a fund specified under Schedule VII as per section 135(6), if any. a fund specified under be spent in succeedin Schedule VII as per financial years. section 135 (6) (₹ in Crores) (₹ in Crores) Amount (₹ In Crores) Date of transfer NA

-Whether any capital assets have been created or acquired through CSR amount spent in the financial year: Yes/No If Yes, enter the number of Capital assets created / acquired: 8
+8. Whether any capital assets have been created or acquired through CSR amount spent in the financial year: Yes/No

+If Yes, enter the number of Capital assets created / acquired: 8